abbas-abdelrhman/oop-file-transfer-app/README.md

 ## Main Components

+- **Frantond**:
-- **FileTransferApp**: The entry point of the application, initializing the main JFrame and adding the primary panels.
+  - The entry point of the application, initializing the main JFrame and adding the primary panels.
-- **FileTransferPanel**: Manages the UI components related to file transfer, including destination selection and the transfer button.
+  - Manages the UI components related to file transfer, including destination selection and the transfer button.
-- **FileTreePanel**: Handles the display and interaction with the hierarchical file structure.
+  - Handles the display and interaction with the hierarchical file structure.
 - **FileTransferService**: Contains the logic for transferring files over HTTP.
+- **App**: Manage the back-end.

 ## Features